Al Sakhneh

 Price per 1 mug

-Thrown by wheel then deformed, Speckled stoneware, crackle torquise glaze
+Thrown by wheel and shaped by hand.
+Speckled stoneware, aquamarine crackle Al Sakhne glaze.

 Price per 1 mug

-Thrown by wheel then deformed, Speckled stoneware, crackle torquise glaze
+Thrown by wheel and shaped by hand.
+Speckled stoneware, aquamarine crackle Al Sakhne glaze.